poga/devpoga.org/content/post/2019-11-03-Golden-Age-of-Programming-Language/index.md

 If what the goal is security, you need to create a sandboxed virtual machine.

-And most importantly, you need to provides benefit against existing language community, tooling, and culture.
+And most importantly, you need to provide benefit against existing language community, tooling, and culture.

 ---

-Luckily, we have better foundation than 30 years ago.
+Luckily, we have a better foundation than 30 years ago.

 We have [LLVM](https://llvm.org/) and [MLIR](https://github.com/tensorflow/mlir), which give us a solid compiler backend and generate code with good performance.